 Do You Need BPD Inpatient Treatment?

 Many people who live with BPD describe it as an emotional rollercoaster.
 Individuals with BPD tend to be overly sensitive.
 Minor incidents can cause explosive reactions.
 Once triggered, it takes a long time to calm down.
 They say intentionally hurtful things and engage in risky or inappropriate behaviors.
 Once calm, they feel guilty or ashamed and are overly apologetic, but these feelings do not prevent future episodes.
 BPD creates a painful and confusing cycle for everyone, including friends and family.
+However, the good news is that with proper treatment, most people achieve complete remission.

 - Impulsive, risk-taking, and self-sabotaging behaviors